kyma-project/api-gateway/docs/user/tutorials/01-10-mtls-authentication/configure-mtls-k3d.md

     kubectl create ns test
     kubectl label namespace test istio-injection=enabled --overwrite
     ```
-4. Export the following domain names as enviroment variables:
+4. Export the following domain names as environment variables, you might want to adapt them to your use case:

     ```bash
     PARENT_DOMAIN="local.kyma.dev"